ghstahl/riotjs-bootstrap-startkit-sidebar/README.md

 ## Bootswatch Theming

 The index.js can be modified to use any of the existing themes provided by [Bootswatch](https://github.com/thomaspark/bootswatch/).
-Change line 01 from `import './css/vanilla/bootstrap.css';` to `import './css/<bootswatchthemename>/bootstrap.css';` to do this.
+Change line 01 from `import 'bootswatch/slate/bootstrap.css';` to `import 'bootswatch/{bootswatch-theme-name}/bootstrap.css';` to do this.
 Save and preview the page immediately with the live reload feature.

 ## Thanks

-Thanks to [RiotJS Startkit](https://github.com/wbkd/riotjs-startkit) for their original Startkit initiative!
+Thanks to [RiotJS Bootstrap Startkit](https://github.com/calben/riotjs-bootstrap-startkit) for their original Startkit initiative!